fsaltunyuva/fsaltunyuva.github.io/_posts/2025-12-27-Ray-Tracing-Adventure.md

 </p>

 ### Environment Lights
 The final lighting feature I added was environment lighting.
-Unlike point/spot/directional lights, an environment light does not come from a single position or direction it provides illumination from all directions, based on an HDR environment map (either latitude-longitude or light-probe format).
+Unlike point/spot/directional lights, an environment light does not come from a single position or direction, it provides illumination from all directions, based on an HDR environment map (either latitude-longitude or light-probe format).

 The core idea is to treat the environment map as a function that returns radiance for a given direction d.
 During shading, instead of querying a light position, I randomly sample a direction wi from the hemisphere above the surface.
 Then I convert that direction into texture coordinates (u, v) using the mapping described in the homework for lat-long as: